gusals3587/jumpcutterV2/README.md

 Based on Python3

 # Credits:
-Thanks to https://github.com/gusals3587/jumpcutterV2 for reworking the code to be much more optimized Thanks to https://github.com/WyattBlue/jumpcutterV2 for adding back the all but the frame_margin parameter
+Thanks to [gusals3587](https://github.com/gusals3587/jumpcutterV2) for reworking the code to be much more optimized<br>
+Thanks to [WyattBlue](https://github.com/WyattBlue/jumpcutterV2) for adding back the all but the frame_margin parameter